ArduPilot/ardupilot_wiki/common/source/docs/common-hargrave-dronecan-escs.rst

 .. note::

     To enable CAN, the `CAN Bus Enabled <https://docs.hargravetechnologies.com/communication-settings>`__ setting should be set as required.
-The settings names are abreviated for CAN transmissions.
+The settings names are abbreviated for CAN transmissions.

 When running DroneCAN, it's recommended to set the DroneCAN Node ID as required by the system, noting there should be no duplicates.
 By default, Hargrave ESCs will seek a Node ID automatically (the flight controller will negotiate and provide one through dynamic node allocation).
 However, this can result in changing IDs over time.
 The following ESC settings will change this behaviour: